TR-1000/exam-pro-frontend/README.md

 Users can:
 - Log in
 - View their info
-- Take a mock exam
+- Take a mock Java exam
 - Log out

+To log in for testing purposes:

+    email: test@email.com
+    password: password

 ## [API](https://github.com/TR-1000/examProBdApp)
 This application utilizes a REST API built in Java and is hosted on an EC2 instance connected to a PostgreSQL RDS database.